 Dr. Pike realized that all Pedro needed was reading glasses.
 Like most other people in the Ixcán, he had no access to eye care and was too poor to afford it.
 The nearest eye doctor was six to ten hours away in the city of Coban.
 Few could afford the ride (in the back of a truck), the time away from their farms and families, or the doctors fees.
 When Dr. Pike returned to Portland he made up a pair of glasses and sent them back to Pedro.

 Dr. Pike returned to the village the next year and with Pedro’s assistance launched an eye care project for this village.
 Enfoque Ixcán was born.
 The name Enfoque Ixcán means “Focusing on the Ixcán”.
-Through the years Pedro took on more and more of the village’s healthcare responsibilities and now, 22 years later, his volunteer work has evolved into a full-time, paid, position, called the village health facilitator.
+Through the years Pedro took on more and more of the village’s healthcare responsibilities until his volunteer work evolved into a full-time, paid, position, called the village health facilitator.

 Since 1996 Dr. Pike has methodically developed the project to bring primary eye care to this extraordinarily under-served population.
-Every year he spends a week in Santa Maria Tzeja teaching Pedro, Felipe Panjoj, who started working with Enfoque Ixcán in 2005, and now, Carlos Quinilla, our newest eye health promoter who started in 2017, the basics of eye care including anatomy, optics, refraction, eye glasses dispensing, and disease recognition.
-Each time he visits, Dr. Pike takes the three men additional equipment and over time their skills and abilities have developed.
-To date they have examined over 4,700 people from more than 100 different villages.
-Glasses are dispensed from an inventory which Dr. Pike re-stocks on his twice-yearly visits.
+Every year he and other Enfoque Ixcán board members spend a week in Ixcán teaching Pedro, Felipe Panjoj, who started working with Enfoque Ixcán in 2005, Carlos Quinilla, who started in 2017, and Roxana Larios, who started as an eye health promoter in 2019, the basics of eye care including anatomy, optics, refraction, eye glasses dispensing, and disease recognition.
+Roxana began working with us when she was only 16 years old, accompanying surgery patients to the eye hospital.

-These Eye Health Promoters (EHPs) work from rented office space in the main trading town and municipal center for Ixcán, Playa Grande.
-They have office hours 5 days a week and see patients from all the communities of Ixcán.
-Each year the EHPs make 4-5 trips to an eye clinic, Visualiza, 5 hours away, accompanying patients needing eye surgeries.
-Since 2002 Enfoque Ixcán has funded over 700 eye surgeries, including over 500 sight-restoring cataract surgeries.
+These Eye Health Promoters (EHPs) work from our new clinic building in the main trading town and municipal center for Ixcán, Playa Grande.
+They have office hours 6 days a week and see patients from all the communities of Ixcán.
+Each year the EHPs make 6 or more trips to an eye clinic, Visualiza, 5 hours away, accompanying patients needing eye surgeries.
+Since 2002 Enfoque Ixcán has funded over 970 eye surgeries, including over 718 sight-restoring cataract surgeries.